It all started with a man named Truett Cathy, a restaurant called The Dwarf Grill, and the Original Chicken Sandwich.

 Original article found at: https://thechickenwire.chick-fil-a.com/Food/Vegan-Options-at-Chick-fil-A-for-Breakfast-Lunch-and-Dinner ...
 Read more

-about 2 yearsChick-fil-a Adds 'Frosted Sunrise' Drink to Menu Nationwide
+over 2 yearsChick-fil-a Adds 'Frosted Sunrise' Drink to Menu Nationwide

 Just in time for warm spring temperatures: Chick-fil-A has added a new frozen dessert/drink to its menu.
 And I really want one.
 Right now.

 Dubbed the "Frosted Sunrise," the drink is a mix of of van illa ice cream and orange juice.
 Specifically, it's the restaurant's vanilla "Icedream®" and "Simply Orange® Juice."